chriskrycho/v4.chriskrycho.com/content/typing-your-ember/using-emberjs-in-your-apps-today-revisited.md

 ---
-Title: Using Ember.js in your Apps Today, Redux
+Title: Using Ember.js in your Apps Today, Revisited
 Subtitle: How do things look in early 2018?
 Pretty good, actually!
 Date: 2018-01-12 08:00
 Category: Tech